-- The ‘Or Avner’ Jewish educational network, comprised of 124 schools that serving over 6,823 students and are recognized for their excellence in general and Jewish studies.
+- The ‘Or Avner’ Jewish educational network, comprised of 124 schools that serve over 6,823 students and are recognized for their excellence in general and Jewish studies.

-- Informal education – youth programs and outreach, which include a large summer camps network, and the dynamic EnerJew and Stars initiatives that reach out to university students and teenagers to cultivate young Jewish leadership and spur community activism.
+- Informal education – youth programs and outreach, including a large summer camps network and the dynamic EnerJew and Stars initiatives that reach out to university students and teenagers to cultivate young Jewish leadership and spur community activism.